Phil Anselmo: Philip H. Anselmo & The Illegals

 During 2011–2012, Anselmo wrote and recorded a solo album, Walk Through Exits Only, with his backing band The Illegals.
 It was released on July 16, 2013.
 In October 2017, the second album, Choosing Mental Illness as a Virtue, was announced, originally due in December but postponed to January 26, 2018.
 The first song off the second album, "Choosing Mental Illness", was made available for streaming.
 The next song, "The Ignorant Point", was released on December 13, 2017.
 Exclaim! gave the album a rating of 8 out of 10.

 The band consists of Anselmo on vocals, Stephen Taylor on rhythm guitar, Joey Gonzalez on drums, Mike DeLeon on lead guitar and Derek Engemann on bass.

 Scour

-It was announced in May 2016, that Anselmo would be fronting a new band, Scour, with members from Pig Destroyer (John Jarvis), Cattle Decapitation (Derek Engemann), Animosity (Chase Fraser), and Strong Intention (Jesse Schobel).
+It was announced in May 2016 that Anselmo would be fronting a new band, Scour, with members from Pig Destroyer (John Jarvis), Cattle Decapitation (Derek Engemann), Animosity (Chase Fraser), and Strong Intention (Jesse Schobel).
+The band is stylistically black metal, with the exception of Anselmo's use of lower growling instead of the higher, raspier vocals commonly associated with the genre.
+James Christopher Monger of AllMusic described the band's sound as a "punishing mix of black metal, grindcore, and thrash".

 The band's self-titled debut EP was released in July 2016 via Anselmo's label Housecore Records, featuring six songs all under three minutes in length.

-The band is stylistically black metal, with the exception of Anselmo's use of lower growling instead of the higher, raspier vocals commonly associated with the genre.
-Blabbermouth.net described the band's sound as black metal mixed with elements of grindcore, punk, and thrash.

 Scour's second EP, Red, was released in September 2017.
 The title track and the song "Piles" were made available for streaming ahead of the release of the EP.
 Scour released their third EP, titled Black, on November 27, 2020.

+Scour's debut album, Gold, was released on February 21, 2025.